opentok/opentok-unity-samples/README.md

-Unity OpenTok Sample
+OpenTok Unity Sample
 ================================

 The purpose of this sample is to show OpenTok SDK usage from Unity.
 This sample works in all the platforms where OpenTok SDK is officially released: Windows, iOS, and Android.
 It works also on MacOS.

-This sample will show a couple of 3d planes on which the video stream of the participants in a Session will be rendered.
+This sample will show a couple of 3d planes on which the video stream of the participants in an OpenTok Session will be rendered.

-Given that Unity supports C# language we have used the same interface that we expose in the [Windows SDK](https://tokbox.com/developer/sdks/windows/reference/), however it is important to note that although it uses the same API, it works in **all platforms**, not just in Windows.
+Given that Unity supports C# language we have used the same interface that we expose in the [Windows SDK](https://tokbox.com/developer/sdks/windows/reference/), however it is important to note that although it uses the same API, it works on **all platforms**, not just in Windows.

 How to Run the sample
 -------------------------